yenything/yenything.github.io/collections/_posts/2023-03-10-sentiment-analysis-on-tweets.md

 The last visualization tool is the word cloud which summarizes the strongest words mentioned regarding abortion.
 We included one word cloud for the positive and another for the negative tweets.
 This was done with the `wordcloud` package.

 With `streamlit`, we have also created a web app that features all of these visualizations where the user can also filter the data based on a specific date or state in the US.

-You can reach the application here.
-[Web App](https://almgcs-bigdataanalytics-cse482-uqbv8c.streamlit.app/)

 ## 3. Results and Discussion